bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 this to any of the Bootstrap v4 theme variant colors: `'secondary'`, `'success'`, `'danger'`, `'warning'`, `'info'`, etc, via the `selected-variant` prop.

-Today's date will also be highligted (text color) using the same variant as the selected date by default.
-To speficy a differet theme color to use for today's date, use the `today-variant` prop.
+Today's date will also be highlighted (text color) using the same variant as the selected date by default.
+To specify a different theme color to use for today's date, use the `today-variant` prop.

-To disable highligting of today's date altogether, set the `no-hightlight-today` prop.
+To disable highlighting of today's date altogether, set the `no-highlight-today` prop.

 ### Disabled and readonly

 Setting the `disabled` prop will remove all interactivity of the `<b-calendar>` component.

-Setting the `redonly` prop will disable selecting a date, but will keep the component interactive, allowing for date navigation.
+Setting the `readonly` prop will disable selecting a date, but will keep the component interactive, allowing for date navigation.

 ### Width

 The `<b-calendar>` renders as an inline-block element with a default width of `270px` (excluding any padding or border that may be added to it).
 This width is optimized to fit the width of smaller mobile devices.

 To change the width, set the `width` prop to any valid CSS width (including units).